icdar-maptext/analysis/README.md

 The **ground truth** for the test sets is **not available publicly**, so **you need to copy the secret files at the right places**:
 - `data/00-input/gt/rumsey/test.json` for the "rumsey" dataset
 - `data/00-input/gt/ign/test.json` for the "ign" dataset
-The notebook `00-prepare-gt.ipynb` can be used to split ground truth for each subset.
+The notebook `00-prepare-gt.ipynb` can be used to split ground truth downloaded from the RRC platform in a separate file for each subset.

 ## Code
+The code is tested with Python v3.10.
-Code is stored either under `maptext24-analysis/` for utility Python code ("library" code), or as notebooks at the root of this repository.
+It is stored either under `maptext24-analysis/` for utility Python code ("library" code), or as notebooks at the root of this repository.

 Paths to default locations are stored under `maptext24-analysis/paths.py`